Ersanio/snes-assembly-book/docs/indepth/addressing.md

 As we established earlier, parentheses denote 16-bit pointers.
 The bank of the indirect address, in the case of an LDA, depends on the data bank register.
 As a result, the `LDA ($00)` resolves into `LDA $1FFF`.

 ### Direct Indexed with X, Indirect
 As is the case with the previous addressing mode, the naming may seem contradicting.
-'Direct' stands for direct page addressing mode.
-'Indexed with X' means that this direct page address is indexed with X. 'Indirect' means that the previous elements are treated as an indirect address.
+"Direct" stands for direct page addressing mode.
+"Indexed with X" means that this direct page address is indexed with X. "Indirect" means that the previous elements are treated as an indirect address.
 Here's an example usage:

 ```
 ; Setup indirect pointers